 People who have suffered from addiction may have many fears and misgivings about becoming sober.
-There are a wide range of fears that people deal with day to day and at times those fears can build up and become an obstacle to personal growth.
+There is a wide range of fears that people deal with day to day and at times those fears can build up and become an obstacle to personal growth.
 Worries and fears can take over the mind and prevent people from realizing their full potential in terms of recovery and other goals that they may have in life.

 Fear of failure, change or any negative outcome can hold you back if you are trying to make progress in rehab and be comfortable in your sobriety.
 Although everyone experiences fear to some degree and fear can even be healthy in some cases, too much fear can cause problems and even prevent you from making a solid recovery from addiction.
 Learning ways to handle your fear can help minimize the type of anxiety that can occur in rehab.